dacrands/bergen-gatsby-cms/src/pages/projects/electric-sport-bike.md

     name: Coming soon...
 blog:
   - body: >-
+      Today we managed to complete the circuit connecting the motor to the controller.
+To construct the discharging unit, we cut holes in plywood for the Flange and was later mounted.
+The discharging circuit was also completed and the group is working on a graph to track and display the voltage of the battery.
+    date: 2019-05-23T17:02:00.735Z
+    title: Week 4
+    image: /img/esb4.jpg
+  - body: >-
       The throttle that was purchased arrived with a couple manufacturing defects.
 The throttle was jamming and the wires were not extruded from the correct spot.
 To overcome this issue, we cut out a small hole were the